 |The World of Hyatt Credit Card|

 Why use it?
 The World of Hyatt Credit Card from Chase offers an outstanding amount of value for frequent travelers, thanks to ample points on a variety of travel purchases, including airfare and restaurant purchases.
 Read review

 |Estimated earnings in first year ($15,900 yearly spend)|

 Recent changes to the World of Hyatt Credit Card

 The sign-up bonus for the World of Hyatt card has seen some changes over the years, including a shift from a free night award to a more traditional bonus point offer.
-In the last year, the sign-up bonus has fluctuated between 40,000 and 60,000 points.
+In the last few years, the sign-up bonus has fluctuated between 40,000 and 60,000 points.